clearpix.gif (43 bytes)

 4.0 League Structure

-4.1 The BDBL is comprised of 24 teams divided into two leagues (the Eck League and the Ozzie League) and three divisions (Higuera, Person and Hrbek Divisions in the EL and Butler, Benes and Griffin Divisions in the OL) within each league of four teams per division.
+4.1 The BDBL is comprised of 24 teams divided into two leagues (the Eck League and the Ozzie League) and three divisions (Higuera, Person and Hrbek Divisions in the EL and McGowan, Benes and Griffin Divisions in the OL) within each league of four teams per division.
 The assignment of teams within a division is subject to change from season-to-season.

 5.0 Franchises